 Protection of Parental Rights in an Interstate and International Child Custody Case

 There are both state and international laws designed to prevent a parent from abducting a child and travelling to another state or country.
 Within the United States, the Uniform Child Custody Jurisdiction and Enforcement Act (UCCJEA) and the federal Parental Kidnapping Prevention Act (PKPA) generally control which state may exercise jurisdiction over child custody disputes (Massachusetts is the only state not to adopt the UCCJEA).
-In general terms, these laws grant child custody determinations to the child’s “home state,” which is defined as where the child lived for the most recent six months.
+In general terms, these laws grant child custody determinations to the child’s “home state,” which is defined as where the child lived for the six months prior to litigation.
 The only real exception to this rule is for a parent fleeing domestic violence to another state – in which case the laws will allow the new state to exercise jurisdiction over custody matters.

-In addition, what is commonly referred to as the Hague Convention (more specifically, it was ratified as The International Child Abduction Remedies Act), attempts to prevent a parent from wrongfully taking a child to another county.
+In addition, what is commonly referred to as the Hague Convention (more specifically, it was ratified as The International Child Abduction Remedies Act), attempts to prevent a parent from wrongfully taking a child to another country.
 Similar to the UCCJEA, the Hague Convention prohibits a child’s wrongful removal from their “habitual residence.”
 However, the Hague Convention only applies to those countries who have adopted it (and even then, compliance isn’t stellar) and it only applies to children under 16 years old.